Tres Hermanas Artist Residency

 • Optional: inclusion in the Tres Hermanas archive (artists may donate or leave a record of their work or process)

-• “Luna”, our super adobe dome: a compact, beautiful earthen structure with a bed, desk, and large central area for making and experimenting.
+• “Luna”, our super adobe dome: a beautiful earthen structure with a desk and large central area for making and experimenting.
+We have very basic art supplies, some hand and power tools, and lots of materials that can be upcycled.

-• Facilities: there is no running water or bathroom inside the dome.
-Artists use a shared kitchen and a bathroom in the main house.
+• There is no running water or bathroom inside the dome.

 • Connectivity: Starlink internet is available on the property but can be intermittent — many residents appreciate the slower pace this encourages.
 If you require reliable high-bandwidth access, please note this in your application.